Cosmic Strings Gravitational Wave Probe of Leptogenesis: Thermal, Non-thermal, Near-resonant and Flavourful: Numerical Results

 which provides an excellent fit to the numerical data with a coefficient of determination $R^{2} = 0.999944$.
 We now look to solve the optimisation problem discussed.
 The aim is to maximise the baryon asymmetry,

 subject to the constraints,

-We perform a numerical scan over the flavour parameters, maximising the efficiency, and subsequently scan over $M_1$ to obtain the maximum baryon asymmetry for a fixed right-handed neutrino mass and effective neutrino mass.
+We perform a numerical scan over the flavour and CP violating parameters, maximising the baryon asymmetry of \ref{eq:YB} with the constraints \ref{eq:constraints} using an numerically interpolation function constructed from numerically computed values of $\kappa$ obtained via repeatedly solving the Boltzmann equations for different values of $\tilde{m}_{1 \alpha}$, and subsequently scan over $M_1$ to obtain the maximum baryon asymmetry for a fixed right-handed neutrino mass and effective neutrino mass.
 We show the results of this scan in figure \ref{fig: high scale scan}.

 We can wee the minimum mass interpolates between the bound for thermal initial conditions for right-handed neutrinos and for zero initial conditions for right-handed neutrinos equations \ref{eq: thermalbound} and \ref{eq: zerobound} respectively.
 The numerical results are excellently reproduced by the best fit equation